cavo789/blog/blog/2024/04/28/docker-docusaurus-prod/index.md

 Now that our image is created, we can do a few things like just running it and get an offline version of our Docusaurus site or play with a container and start an interactive shell session or, of course, publish it on Docker hub.

-### Run the image i.e. create a container and run the site.
+### Run the image i.e. create a container and run the site

 To do this, just run the following command: